hello-damiro/cv-maker/README.md

 **Day 2:** Worked with css to layout the CV.
 Study in-depth what `useState` is.
 Since there are numerous ways to style components in react, one is forced to design while coding.
 Thats my current case.
 I guess its just because I'm still exploring react.

+**Day 2/3:** Spent the whole day debugging why-tf `useState` is not giving obvious outputs.
+It turns out that the index of the delete button is not unique.

+**Day 4:** Had to install `uuid` and use it as keys, and use previous states of `useState` to manage updates of a variable to solve that devil like code problem.
+Yeah, I cried. 😭 Felt like I spent too much time debbuging an obvious problem.

 </br>

 ## Project Screenshot